 In the U.S. and Canada, senior leaders are defined as those individuals who are employed at the following levels within CF: Director, Vice President, Senior Vice President, and General Manager.
 These employees represent about 3 percent of our total workforce.
-In 2018, our operations hired six senior leaders - all of whom were hired externally and five of whom came from local communities.
+During the reporting period, our operations hired ten senior leaders - four of whom were hired externally and six of whom came from local communities.

 In the U.K., senior leaders are defined as those individuals who are members of our senior leadership team (SLT).
-There are nine members of the SLT out of a total workforce of 608, which represents less than 1.5 percent of our total workforce.
-In 2018, we hired one senior leader who is based in the local community.
+There are ten members of the SLT out of a total workforce of 612, which represents less than 1.63 percent of our total workforce.
+During the reporting period, we promoted one senior leader via internal progression and increased the senior leadership team by one person including another function to be represented at that level.
+Both new senior leaders are based in the local community.